pepollms/tracker/_doc/op_2_design.md

 # Design {#chapter-design}

 This chapter describes the design of the components of the system.
-It shows how the user interaction is mapped to the softwares used, data storage structure and project files layout.
+It shows how user interactions are mapped to the softwares used, the data storage structure and the filesystem layout of project files.